developer-zebra/developer-zebra-site/src/ehs/2-4/guide/setup/index.md

 ## Overview

-These instructions provide a basic understanding of the installation, configuration, usage and essential workings of EHS, and are recommended for anyone unfamiliar with first-time EHS setup.
+These instructions provide a basic understanding of the installation, configuration, usage and essential workings of Enterprise Home Screen, and are recommended for anyone unfamiliar with first-time EHS setup.
 Please note that everything detailed here also can be automated through a Mobile Device Management (MDM) system and with direct manipulation of the EHS config file, which is documented in the [Advanced Settings](../settings) section.

 Many of the capabilities of EHS can be accomplished manually on the device, programmatically through [EMDK](/emdk-for-android/4-0/guide/about) or remotely using [StageNow](/stagenow/2-2/about/) or a third-party mobile device management (MDM) system (if supported by that MDM system).
-EHS simply puts the capabilities into a single tool.
+EHS simply puts these capabilities into a single, convenient tool.

 > <b>Note</b>: Installation and setup requires that EHS be present on a PC or Mac that can communicate with the target device and write to all storage areas.
 If necessary, please [download EHS](/ehs/2-4/download) and establish connectivity between the computer and device.
 Then resume from here.